 - Introducing non-native species

-- Following wildlife
+- Following animals

 - Using recordings of animal sounds